Murg Valley Railway

 After the occasional long-distance passenger services had been withdrawn in the 1990s, the Murg Valley Railway was integrated into the network of the Karlsruhe Stadtbahn between 2002 and 2004.
 Since then it has been operated by Albtal-Verkehrs-Gesellschaft (AVG), using their fleet of tram-trains.
 At Freudenstadt, these meet the services of the Ortenau S-Bahn (OSB), operating over the Kinzig Valley Railway to Offenburg.

 History

-60 years passed between the turning of the first sod and the completion of the line.
-This was partly due to the difficult topography of the Murg valley, the numerous engineering works required and the fact that the lower Murg valley belonged to the Grand Duchy of Baden, while the upper Murg valley belonged to the Kingdom of Württemberg.
+The line was constructed over the course of 60 years due to the difficult topography of the Murg valley, the numerous engineering works required and the fact that the lower Murg valley belonged to the Grand Duchy of Baden, while the upper Murg valley belonged to the Kingdom of Württemberg.
 This resulted in different transport policy interests, which prevented a single approach to long-term planning.
 So initially local interests in the lower Murg valley took the first steps in building the Murg Valley Railway.
 Over several decades the line emerged between Rastatt and Freudenstadt, starting as two branch lines at each end until the last remaining gap could be closed on the former border, which lies between Kirschbaumwasen and Schönmünzach.